 Life is, in some ways, more like a movie than a book.
 You cannot simply turn off images of destruction when they appear before you.
-In fact, in many cases, the most horrific, tragic events in your life replay themselves over and over repeating endlessly in your mind.
+In fact, in many cases, life’s most horrific, tragic events ireplay themselves over and over repeating endlessly in your mind.
 Remembered scenes of mistreatment and abuse, harsh words and scathing looks are everywhere.
-They even invade your quiet times, forming behind your eyelids when you close them in the hope of finding refuge in sleep at the end of a long and trying day.
+They unexpectedly invade your quiet times.
+They form behind your eyelids when you close them hoping to find refuge in sleep at the end of a long and trying day.

 What’s worse is that you cannot get up and walk away from your life when things go badly.
-You are trapped, held prisoner by people and circumstances, unjust laws imposed by those with perhaps well-meaning hearts but inept capabilities.
+You are trapped, held captive by memories, people, and circumstances, imprisoned by unjust laws imposed by those with perhaps well-meaning hearts but inept capabilities.
 It is not their fault.
 It is the system.
 No one but God has the power to heal a broken family, a shattered heart, a love unreturned.

 One of the hardest things to face is that the tragedy of your life may seem never ending.
 You have to go through the day to day monotony of sameness, of sadness, of relentless questioning.
 There may seem to be no light at the end of the tunnel.
 You wonder when will this ever end.